On Polynomial Multiplication in Chebyshev Basis: Conclusion

 Our {\tt PM-Chebyshev} algorithm offers an efficient alternative to any existing quasi-linear algorithms.
 In particular, it allows to use Fast Fourier Transform of half length of the one needed by the specialized DCT-based method, which is an alternative when DCT codes are not available or sufficiently efficient.
 In such a case, our method achieves the best performances among all the available method for large degree polynomials.

+Finally, our attention in this work has been focused only on polynomials in $\R[x]$ using Chebyshev basis but our approach is still valid for other basis related to the Chebyshev one and other domains.
+For instance, our method will work for polynomials over finite fields using a basis of Dickson polynomials since they are a generalization of the Chebyshev polynomials (see \cite{FF1997}).
+More generally, our method will work for any basis and any domains satisfying (\ref{eq:chebyprod}), and any variant relaxing the constant factor.

-Although our reduction scheme using Karatsuba's method is not as efficient as one could have expected for polynomial of medium size, further work to optimize its implementation should be investigated.
+Although our reduction scheme using Karatsuba's method is not as efficient as one could have expected for polynomials of medium size, further work to optimize its implementation should be investigated.
+This is of particular interest since such medium size polynomials are used in validated computing to approximate functions using a Chebyshev Interpolation model \cite{BJ2010}.
+This has also a practical interest since Chebyshev or Dickson polynomials can be used in cryptography applications \cite{HasanNegre2010,LimaPanarioSouza2010}, which often need medium size polynomials for defining extension field (e.g. $\mathbb{F}_{2^{160}}$).

-Finally, our attention in this work has been focused only on polynomials of $\R[x]$ but our approach is still valid for Chebyshev polynomials defined over other domains, as Dickson polynomials over finite fields for example.
+One possible way to optimize our Karatsuba based method is to reduce the number of additions by modifying our reduction as we did for the FFT-based approach in section \ref{sec:dctdft}.
+Indeed, since we use almost the same operands within the two Karatsuba's multiplications one can save almost half of the additions involved in adding the higher and the lower parts of each operand.
+It seems also feasible to apply this saving along the recursive calls of Karatsuba method.
+Another interesting way to improve the efficiency would be to provide an implementation of Karatsuba algorithm minimizing the extra memory as the one proposed in \cite{Harvey:2010}.